crabcanon/angular-es6-demo/README.md

 * Create a new Heroku app: `heroku create`.
 * Change the app name to whatever you want on [Heroku](https://dashboard.heroku.com).
 * Add an encrypted version of your heroku api key to your .travis.yml file: `travis encrypt $(heroku auth:token) --add deploy.api_key`.
-* Replace the app name in .travis.yml to your Heroku app name.
+* Replace the app name in .travis.yml to your heroku app name.
 * Replace the repo name to your github repo name.
 * Or you could directly use the command `travis setup heroku` to achieve above tasks.
-* After above steps, your .travis.yml will look like:
+* The your .travis.yml will look like:
 ```sh
 deploy:
   provider: heroku